ChooseWhy Choose This Program?

 Students studying English often do internships that involve the application of knowledge and skills in composition, language, and literature, typically in editing, publishing, journalism, radio and television, advertising, and public relations.
 These students often work for businesses, professional firms, and government agencies.
 Credit for off-campus experience is available in some cases to students working for the college newspaper.

 The variety of internships that have been completed under the supervision of this department is evidence of the flexible and creative applicability of degrees in English.
-Students find internship opportunities through the Career Development Office, through faculty and staff members, or on their own.
+Students find internship opportunities through the Career Education Office, through faculty and staff members, or on their own.

 Students interested in arranging an internship in English should contact their individual